dshumilin03/postupicheck-jrest/backend/postupicheck-jrest/README.md

 ### Requirements

-- jdk 18 (You can use IDEA to install and configure)
+- jdk 18 (You can use IDEA to install and configure all project)
 - Postgress 14 [Download PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
 - Maven 3.8.5 (or mvnw)